-Here is a look at what you need to know about the Supreme Court of the United States.
+Here is a look at the Supreme Court of the United States.

-Facts: The U.S. Supreme Court was created in accordance with Article III, section 1 of the Constitution of the United States and by the authority of the Judiciary Act of September 24, 1789.
+The US Supreme Court was created in accordance with Article III, section 1 of the Constitution of the United States and by the authority of the Judiciary Act of September 24, 1789.

 February 2, 1790 - The first court assembles in New York City.

 September 5, 2005 - President George W. Bush nominates Roberts to be Chief Justice of the United States following the death of Chief Justice William Rehnquist.

 September 29, 2005 - Confirmed by the United States Senate.

 Oversees the District of Columbia Circuit, the Fourth Circuit, and the Federal Circuit.

 Born in Buffalo, New York; attended Harvard University and Harvard Law School; served as judge on the US Court of Appeals for District of Columbia Circuit 2003-2005.

 July 1, 1991 - Nominated to the Supreme Court by President George H.W.
 Bush to fill the seat of the retiring Thurgood Marshall.

 October 23, 1991 - Sworn into office.